piyush-98/piyush-98.github.io/_posts/2018-10-20-SKYHack-2018-Building-for-Disaster-Relief.md

 ## Our Solution

-We approached the divided problem with the disaster education platform coming in first.
+We identified the two divisions of the problem statement and requirements to be Disaster Education and Disaster Relief.

+We named it **CalamiTeacher**.

 ### Disaster Education

-We took a gamified approach towards building the disaster education platform, the ideology was to build `narratives` out of preventive measures to be taken during a disasters, to take the users on a ride with paths they could choose for themselves.
+We took a gamified approach towards building the disaster education platform, the ideology was to build `narratives` out of preventive measures to be taken during a disasters, to take the players on a ride with paths they could choose for themselves.
 A choose your adventure for teaching people about disasters. `It's an Earthquake!
 What will you do?!
-Hide under the tabel or Sit on the Sofa?` (well, the PoC didn't quite end up as our imaginations)
+Hide under the tabel or Sit on the Sofa?` (well, the PoC didn't quite end up as our imaginations, welp welp.)

+The conceptual inspiration was taken from video games like `Life is Strange`, `Wolfs Among Us` and other choose your own adventure games.
+The idea was to build a narrative for a person to follow, allowing them to choose the course of the narrative, which was the event of a disaster happening, penalizing them with providing them the correct information and the consequences which could have led to loss of life and property.

+For example, If you are stuck in an earthquake, Will you prefer to sit (and sip wine) on a sofa or hide under that hard wooden table.
+Yes, The Table.

+Building with this example, we decided to make our PoC as a questionnaire-sort-of experience asking questions and giving binary options to choose from, one leading to safety and the other leading to, well, `loss`.

+## Disaster Relief

 For the second part, We were to essentially build a system to provide relief when a calamity hits or when a person was under duress.
 Right from the beginning of the idea, we decided we needed to keep tech on the person's phone to a minimum because getting internet connectivity during a disaster will always end up as a problem, so we relied on an assumption that 2G GSM networks were available and SMSes could be sent.
 Thinking a bit more practically, assuming even 2G GSM networks was a long shot during a disaster, but some kind of networking is needed to provide relief, that is why we ended up using 2G GSM as our constraint.